agentos-project/agentos/agentos/templates/README.md

 used by the Python Component System and AgentOS to instantiate and run the
 agent:

-* `components.yaml` - A registry file that describes each Component in the agent system and how they depend on each other.
+* `components.yaml` - A registry file that describes each Module in the agent system and how they depend on each other.

-* `agent.py` - A Component that contains the core agent implementation and logic to rollout various episodes in the environment.
+* `agent.py` - A Module that contains the core agent implementation and logic to rollout various episodes in the environment.

-* `dataset.py` - A Component that records each transition the agent makes in the environment to enable analysis of the agent's performance.
+* `dataset.py` - A Module that records each transition the agent makes in the environment to enable analysis of the agent's performance.

-* `environment.py` - The environment Component that simulates the 1D corridor.
+* `environment.py` - The environment Module that simulates the 1D corridor.

-* `policy.py` - This Component contains the random policy that the agent uses to decide what action to take in the environment at each timestep.
+* `policy.py` - This Module contains the random policy that the agent uses to decide what action to take in the environment at each timestep.

 * `requirements.txt` - A text file listing the external pip dependencies of